luminyth-a/Simple_Word_Learning_System/README.md

 1. Usage

 Import the CSV table of words or phrases into the software through the software's import CSV button.

+If you want to compare the meaning you guessed with the word's meaning in reading mode, you can switch to study mode to display the meaning.

 2. Table Format